Quick Start¶

 value: { get_attribute: [ simple_node, endpoint, credential, 0 ] }

-Now that we have the authentication file and the RADL input file we can create our first infrastructure using the IM client:
+Now that we have the authentication file and the RADL/TOSCA input file we can create our first infrastructure using the IM client:

 $ im_client.py -a auth.dat create input_file

-By default this command expects the IM to be hosted on the localhost machine.
-If the server is located at other host you must specify the -u or -r parameters to set the URL of the XML-RPC API or REST API respectively:
+By default this command expects the IM server to be hosted on the localhost machine.
+If the server is located at other host you must specify the -r parameters to set the URL of the REST API:

-To avoid putting this parameters on all the IM Cleint calls you can create an im_client.cfg file with the default options to use.
-See all the options at the client manual page: Invocation.
+To avoid putting this parameters on all the IM Client calls, create/edit the im_client.cfg file with the default options to use (see all the options at the IM client manual page).
+Create a file named im_client.cfg in the current directory with the following contents:

-In this moment the IM client with contact the IM service to start the creation of the infrastructure.
-It will require some time depending on the number of VMs or the cloud provider.
-Finally when all the VMs are created it will retun a message like that:
+In this moment the IM client will contact the IM service to start the creation of the infrastructure.
+It will require some time depending on the number of VMs or the Cloud provider.
+Finally when all the VMs are created it will return a message like the following:

 Infrastructure successfully created with ID: 573c4b0a-67d9-11e8-b75f-0a580af401da

 In case of error in the creation of all the VMs it will return an error message describing the errors raised.
-If only some of them fails it will return the ID and the user must check the status of the VMs and take the corresponding decissions.
-To get the state of of the infrastructure call the getstate option of the client:
+If only some of them fails it will return the ID and the user must check the status of the VMs and take the corresponding decisions.
+To get the state of the infrastructure, call the getstate option of the client:

 The infrastructure is in state: running